alistairfink/AlistairFink-Website-BackEnd/README.md

 ## Architecture
 * React Frontend
-* Go/Chi Backend
+* Go/Chi Backend (Running in Docker Container)
-* Postgres Database
+* Postgres Database (Running in Docker Container)

+Note: Before you ask the stuff in the config file has been changed in production so don't even try.